 "It really was incredible.
 The fact that we can connect with people around the world online makes it so much easier to share ideas and innovate."

 "It was an unforgettable teamwork experience."

 Evan S. (Jiangsu Tianyi High School)

 "In the program I learned how to work and cooperate with people from different countries and backgrounds and come up with a business plan that could solve a common problem in our communities.
 At first it was difficult but once we kept working at it the plan came together."

-Cameron B. (D.C.
-Public High School)
+Cameron B. (U.S. Public High School)

 Around the world, access to education is often determined by how much money a family earns.
 In the U.S., schools receive revenue based on taxes assessed on the value of property within their district, meaning that schools in wealthy areas have greater access to funding for teachers and classroom materials than those in poorer areas.
 In less-developed countries, children in poorer areas sometimes must forego an education in order to provide for their families.
 What can be done to make access to quality education more equitable and more readily available?